cisco-open/jalapeno/docs/about/infrastructure.md

 ## Grafana

-Grafana is Jalapeno's visual dashboard and metric visualization tool.
+The Jalapeno installation package includes a Grafana instance for creating dashboards and metric visualizations.

 Loaded with InfluxDB as its data-source, Grafana has various graphical representations of the network, including historical bandwidth usage, historical latency metrics, and more.